 Waterline Writers is a literary reading event held on the 3rd Sunday of each month (September-May).
 From 7:00 – 8:30 pm, we feature several writers selected by submission, followed by an Open Mic at 8:30, with no submission required.
 In the main art gallery at Water Street Studios, 160 S. Water Street in Batavia, Illinois, writers and book lovers enjoy the curated readings, food from The Market at Gaetano’s, beer ($5) from Solemn Oath and wine ($5) from Bright Angel.
 No readings are held in June, July or August.
-Admission, for those who are able, is $5 ($3 for students).
+Admission is $5 ($3 for students).
 An elevator at the main entrance provides full access to the gallery and to Waterline readings!

 Waterline Writers is a favorite for many writers because of our beautiful venue, our friendly audience (50-90 people!), and the chance to network with other writers and readers.
 Since 2012, we’ve hosted 50+ reading events featuring 200+ different writers—and you can find those readings in our Video Library!
 Published authors have sold many books and unpublished writers have found the support to self-publish or submit to online or traditional publishers.
 New writers’ groups have formed, and writers working in isolation have found that a community of writers benefits them in many ways, and an audience for their work provides satisfaction, recognition and direction.